merely-useful/py-rse/chapters/chapter-abstracts.md

 these reports often include the tests' coverage, which is the fraction of lines of code that are checked.
-To automate the execution of our tests we can use Continuous Integration which runs tests every time we make changes to the code, so that we can immediately spot when something breaks.
+To automate the execution of our tests we can use a continuous integration tool like Travis CI, which runs tests every time we make changes to the code, so that we can immediately spot when something breaks.